One-shot decoupling: Discussion

-Another application where decoupling can be employed as a building block for constructing protocols is the simulation of noisy quantum channels using perfect classical channels together with pre shared entanglement.
-The claim that this is possible using only a classical communication rate equal to the capacity of the channel to be simulated, is known as the \emph{Fully Quantum Reverse Shannon Theorem}~\cite{BSST02,BDHSW09}.
-In~\cite{BeChRe09}, a proof of this theorem using the decoupling technique has been proposed.
+Another application where decoupling can be employed as a building block for constructing protocols is the simulation of noisy quantum channels using perfect classical channels together with pre-shared entanglement.
+The fully quantum reverse Shannon theorem asserts that this is possible using only a classical communication rate equal to the capacity of the channel to be simulated~\cite{BSST02,BDHSW09}.
+In~\cite{BeChRe09_2}, a proof of this theorem using one-shot decoupling has been proposed.

+Our one-shot decoupling results contrast with (and are strictly more general than) the iid scenario\footnote{The abbreviation iid stands for independent and identically distributed.} usually considered in information theory, where statements are proved asymptotically under the assumption that the underlying processes (such as channel uses) are repeated many times independently.
+We note that asymptotic iid statements can be easily retrieved from the general one-shot results using the quantum asymptotic equipartition property (AEP) for smooth entropies~\cite{renner-phd,ToCoRe09} (see Lemma~\ref{thm:fully-quantum-aep}).
+Consider decoupling with a map of the form $\mathcal{\bar{T}} =\mathcal{T} \circ \mathcal{U}$ (with $\cU$ a random unitary channel).
+If the map $\cT$ as well as the initial state $\rho_{AE}$ consist of many identical copies, i.e., $\cT^{\otimes n}$ and $\rho^{\otimes n}_{AE}$, then the achievability bound of Theorem~\ref{thm:achievability}, i.e., the condition that is sufficient for decoupling, turns into the criterion

+where $H$ denotes the (conditional) von Neumann entropy.
+Analogously, the converse in Corollary~\ref{cor:conv} (i.e., the condition which is necessary for decoupling for maps of this form) turns into

+In other words, in the iid scenario, the achievability bound~\eqref{eq:asymach} and the converse bound \eqref{eq:asymconv}, taken together, imply an exact characterization of decoupling.